MatthewLukeLucy/CRED/README.md

     + Constructe cross-contract semantic graph.
     + RCSG are vectorized for input to neural network.
   + Trained RCSG to detect reentrancy vulnerability.
+# Usage
+  + Run CSG_AST.py to constructe CSG.
+  + Run RCSG.py to constructe RCSG.
+  + Run word2vec.py to vectorization.
+  + Run gen.py to train the model to get the final result.